arnehaber/xmind2latex/README.md

     * _*.jar_ project dependencies
 * _README.html_ - this readme file

 ## Command Line Parameters

 <iframe src="doc/commands.txt" scrolling="no" height="480">
+Please note that the following list may be outdated.
+A complete list of the current command line parameters is contained in the _README.html_ file of the release.
+<pre><code>
     usage: xmind2latex
      -e,--env <level> <start> <end>           Sets the start and end environment templates for the given level (optional).
 Templates must be either loadable from